 Garmin Fenix 5 Plus bands

-Just like the Garmin Fenix 5, the Fenix 5 Plus has the ability to change out the bands to a colour or a material of your choice, but just remember a couple of things before you try and change the style.
+Just like the Garmin Fenix 5, with the Fenix 5 Plus you can change out the bands to a colour or a material of your choice, but just remember two things before you try to change the style.

 The first tip, the Fenix 5 Plus series comes in different sizes, so don’t make the mistake of buying the wrong size band

 - Garmin Fenix 5s Plus – 20mm

 - Garmin Fenix 5 Plus – 22mm

 Remembering the right band size for your Fenix 5 Plus watch could save you money and time.

 The second tip, have a shop around and check out some of the marketplaces for OEM bands rather than paying the Garmin prices.
 I have personally bought some nice bands for the fraction of the price.

 One of the headline features of the Fenix 5 Plus is the ability to load music onto your watch and then remove the need to take your smartphone with you when out running or exercising.